josesosajs/telegram-data-collection/README.md

 ## Configuration
-In addition you will have to provide a .txt file with a list of users id that you would like to start to get data from.
-Here is an example:
+In addition you will have to provide a .txt file with a list of users ids that you would like to start to get data from.
+We include an example file ***my_channels_list.txt***.
+Here is an example of the content:

 ```
 nocovidvaccines